cruisesong7/cruisesong7.github.io/_pages/about.md

   </figure>
 </div>

-Mathematical proofs are often complex, and ensuring their precision and logical soundness is a significant challenge.
+Mathematical proofs are often complex, and ensuring their logical soundness is a significant challenge.
 My research addresses this by applying powerful tools like proof assistants and SAT solvers to help formalize mathematics.
 This means creating machine-checkable proofs, which can enhance reliability and rigor in mathematical research.
-The very same technique can be applied to ensure the correctness of critical softwares/ systems, or even AI (one day I beleive).
+The very same technique can be applied to ensure the correctness of critical softwares/ systems, or AI (who knows).

 More recently, I am working on combining Lean4 and SAT solvers.
 I am always happy to chat and collabrote :D